 A Knowledge Management Conference for the AEC Industry

-Senior and emerging leaders from top AEC firms will share case studies, lessons learned, and inspiration on topics such as:
+Senior and emerging leaders from top AEC firms will gather to learn strategies and tactics for building successful knowledge management programs.
+A wide range of experts will share their knowledge through case studies and panel discussions on topics such as:

 - Knowledge Sharing and Information Management